To the Members of Oracle Credit Limited

-We have audited the accompanying financial statements of ORACLE CREDIT LIMITED("the Company") which comprise the Balance Sheet as at 31st March2017 the Statement of Profit and Loss the Cash Flow Statement for the year then endedand a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Oracle Credit Limited (theCompany) which comprise the balance sheet as at 31st March 2019 thestatement of profit and loss and statement of cash flows for the year then ended andnotes to the financial statements including a summary of the significant accountingpolicies and other explanatory information.

 Management's Responsibility for the Financial Statements